Launching new products is fun. It’s stressful, crazy, and all-consuming - but always fun.

 Webinars are my number one sales, list-building, and marketing strategy.

-They’ve completed changed how I run my business (and tripled my revenue almost IMMEDIATELY when I started doing them).
+They’ve completed changed how I run my business.

 2. Add webinars to your email sequence